benoit-bst/playground/distributed_system/distributed_system.md

 - leaderless system and multi-leader replication (do not use global consensus)
 - act of god (human restart machine)

+### CAP theorem

+1. consistency, Availability, Partition tolerance

+- Partition tolerance - consistent hashing
+- consistency - quorum consensus (strong, weak, eventual consistency)
+- eventual consitency - dynamo, cassandra
+- vector clock for consistency (add complexity, could grow rapidly so need threshold)

+2. availability - handling and failures detection

+- decentralized failure detection using protocol like gossip protocol.
+We maintain a centralized table with a heartbeat counter and the last time updated.
+- temporary failures. sloppy quorum : ignoring nodes down and choose healthy servers.
+- permanent failures. anti-entropy protocol to keep replicas in sync. a Merkle/Hash tree is used for inconsistency detection.
+It is more fast to detect when to servers have differences.

+3. data centre outage.

 ### Issues and partial failures

 A distributed system has to be fault tolerant.